 Reproductive Endocrinology and Infertility Fellowship

 The Reproductive Endocrinology and Infertility (REI) Fellowship Program is a three-year program designed to prepare fellows for a career in academic medicine.
-The American Board of Obstetrics and Gynecology (ABOG) has approved the Program for five fellows.
+The ACGME-accredited program is approved for three fellows.

 The Fellowship Program is well-rounded and includes extensive clinical experience as well as opportunities for basic and clinical research.

 Outpatient surgery is available at UT Southwestern’s Outpatient Building and the Simmons Ambulatory Surgical Center at Parkland.
 Inpatient care is provided at William P. Clements Jr. University Hospital and Parkland Memorial Hospital.